stared/uw-ml-python-2017/README.md

-# ml-python-workshop-17
+# Machine Learning in Python workshop 2017

-ipython notebooks with ML materials
+IPython notebooks with Machine Learning materials written in Python for internal business training.